-Preserving and expanding artistic knowledge by funding programs and initiatives at cultural institutions in the visual, performing and literary arts and humanities, mainly in New York City and Brooklyn.
+Preserving and expanding artistic knowledge by funding programs and initiatives at cultural institutions in the visual, performing and literary arts and humanities, mainly in New York City.

 King Lear at BAM